The Church Times Green Health Awards

 We want to hear about as many existing church projects as possible, from therapeutic flower gardens to hardworking vegetable patches.

-The best projects, as judged by our panel, will receive cash prizes.
+The best project, as judged by our panel, will receive a prize of £2000.
 Ten runners up will each receive a set of garden tools restored in Tools Shed prison workshops.

 The award criteria are that the project:

 - is a garden-related activity

 - takes place in ground belonging to a Christian church or organisation in the UK

 To nominate your project please complete the form below.